-Methodology
+3. Methodology

+3.1.
 Field survey

+3.1.1.
 Survey team and timing

-The field survey was conducted by Dr. Jeff Cargill (Principal Botanist) and Jeni Morris (Ecologist) on 4-5 April 2023.
-Field staff had valid scientific licences to conduct flora and vegetation surveys at the time of the survey (Jeff Cargill FB62000138-2; Jeni Morris FB62000070-2).
+The field survey was conducted by Jeni Morris (Senior Ecologist) and Glenn Maslen (Senior Environmental Scientist) from 25-27 of March 2024.
+Field staff had valid scientific licences to conduct flora and vegetation surveys at the time of the survey (Jeni Morris FB62000070-2; Glenn Maslen FB62000376).
 The survey timing was consistent with the Environmental Protection Authority (EPA) recommendations for undertaking flora and vegetation surveys in the Eremaean climatic region i.e., 6-8 weeks post wet season (March to June; EPA 2016).